yetzt/null-island/readme.md

 ## Get a shirt

-I stronly encourage you to print this shirt yourself or at a local printshop you trust.
+I strongly encourage you to print this shirt yourself or at a local printshop you trust.

 However, if you want me to shut up and take your money, [here is a shop](https://yetzt.myspreadshop.de/).